vinaykumar-70752/projects/README.md

 #### **3.4.6.1 DEPENDANCE OF DELAY ON SUPPLY VOLTAGE :**

-Initially I set the voltage to Vdd = 1.8V and got the result as  Dealy = 6.80*e^-11 sec.
+Initially I set the voltage to Vdd = 1.8V and got the result as  Dealy = 6.80*e^-11 ns.

 Now I reduced the supply voltage Vdd to 1V.